What is a Design Sprint?

 Test the prototype with real users.
-Use Feedback from user testing to define clear next steps.
+Use feedback from user testing to define clear next steps.

-There are a lot of options to consider after a sprint is finished.
+There are a lot of options to consider after a Design Sprint is finished.
 You could use an additional sprint to iterate and refine the idea.
 Or take the prototype to other members of an internal team for buy-in and further develop the idea.
 You can also use the prototype as the launch point for a full project.
 Or Toi train your team to run more Design Sprints at your company.

 We’ve partnered with General Assembly and other organizations to

 teach the design sprint.
 Contact us to learn more.